Search for Schools and/or

 National security, global communication, the economy—aerospace engineering plays a pivotal role in these areas and much more.
 With such concerns and technological advancements taking a high profile in our daily lives, aerospace engineers face huge challenges and opportunities, and those who choose this profession will gain importance as they work toward the stabilization and well-being of the world.

-Aerospace engineers will be critical in the design and manufacture of aircrafts, spacecrafts and missiles.
-Space research companies, as well as government funded institutions working on different military projects, will need engineers to design missiles that support defense strategies and agendas.
-Additionally, aerospace engineers will participate in space enterprises as agencies and companies research and plan for travel to outer space and the possible exploration and colonization of other planets and atmospheres.
+- Additionally, aerospace engineers will participate in space enterprises as agencies and companies research and plan for travel to outer space and the possible exploration and colonization of other planets and atmospheres.

-The American Institute of Aeronautics and Astronautics (AIAA), a professional society and forum for aerospace innovation, technical excellence and global leadership, describes the crucial responsibilities aerospace engineering holds in developing public policies for aeronautics and astronautics.
+The American Institute of Aeronautics and Astronautics (AIAA), a professional society and forum for aerospace innovation, technical excellence, and global leadership, describes the crucial responsibilities aerospace engineering holds in developing public policies for aeronautics and astronautics.
 From federal aviation regulations to national security interests, the AIAA frequently testifies before Congress on major events and initiatives, contributing technical expertise and specialized knowledge to policy decisions at the highest levels of government.

-Aerospace Engineering Schools & Degree Programs
+Schools & Degree Programs

 Aerospace engineers belong to an ever-advancing field and hold high credentials earned through intense study and practice.
 A number of colleges and universities in the U.S. offer bachelor's, master's and PhD programs in aerospace engineering, or specifically in aeronautical or astronautical engineering.
 Some colleges deliver aerospace engineering training through their mechanical engineering departments.